-Last week I was interviewed for a podcast and one of the first things I shared was how I view the path of the emerging medicine woman.
-For so many of us Caucasian women in the United States, our ancestors are not from this land.
-We feel the wisdom of our ancestors in our bones and as emerging medicine women; we learn how to listen to that wisdom through our bodies.
+Last week I was interviewed for a podcast and one of the first things I shared was how I view the path of the emerging medicine maker.
+For so many of us white people in the United States, our ancestors are not from this land.
+We feel the wisdom of our ancestors in our bones and as emerging medicine makers; we learn how to listen to that wisdom through our bodies.

 The trip to Germany is a call to walk on the land of my ancestors and bring connection to something that I have yet to discover.
 It is a chance to breathe the air they breathed, see the land that they saw, and feel the energy of a place that connects their time and mine.

 The Norwegian sheep in my dream was pushed away from our sanctuary.
 It clearly had a message and was willing to back off once I acknowledged it.